-It is particularly important to eat well and stay hydrated when you have dementia.
-A dietitian can give advice on good nutrition, and help if eating habits change because of dementia.
-A dietitian can work with a speech and language therapist to provide advice on how the person with dementia can maintain a healthy, balanced diet if they're having difficulty swallowing.
+It is particularly important to eat well and not become dehydrated when you have dementia.
+A dietitian can give you advice on healthy eating, and help if you find your eating habits change because of dementia, or symptoms mean you struggle to swallow.